You may be wondering what it costs to travel the world full-time. I think you will be surprised to learn that it can be less costly than you think.

 Seeing how affordable travel can be was the difference between having a dream and having a goal.
 Three and a half years later our goal became a reality.

-Now we are happy to share our first year’s costs in the hope that it will help others take the first step toward turning their dreams into reality.
+Now we are happy to share our full-time travel costs in the hope that it will help others take the first step toward turning their dreams into reality.

 We originally set our budget at $3,000 per month.
 We then tacked on an additional $4,000 a year for general expenses such as supplies, travel insurance, and virtual mailbox service.
 This put our original budget at $40,000 per year ($36,000 + $4,000).

 This budget included an average cost of $1,000 per month for lodging.
 After our experience with our Paris apartment, which you can read about in Lessons From Airbnb, we upped the lodging budget to $1,500 per month.
 This put our monthly budget at $3,500 and our annual budget at $46,000 ($42,000 + $4,000).

 All costs are in U.S. dollars.
 It is important to note that we are only including expenses that relate directly to travel.
 The following items are not included:

 It is also important to note that we do not have many of the expenses of daily life that we had when we lived in the U.S. We sold our home and our cars, so we don’t have insurance, maintenance, or property tax expenses.
 We have no mortgage, rent, or car payments.
 For the most part, we are spending the money we would have been living on in the U.S. on travel.

 Our 2018 travels included a fifteen-day Transatlantic cruise with five ports of call and stays in fifteen foreign cities over eight months.
 As you can see, we spent $38,900 (just under $4,900 per month) during these eight months.
 Annualized this comes to $58,300.
 This was $12,300 higher than our annual budget of $46,000.